Slap and Roll Timed Multiplication

 - Keep the face cards in the deck for more advanced students.
 In this modified version of the game, the king triples the next number, the queen doubles the next number, and the jack represents a zero.

-- Use the assessment sheet to measure how your students are doing.
+- Observe and take anecdotal notes about how your students are doing.

 - Write down additional comments in the comment box.
 Circle W if a student needed assistance or circle WO if a student did not need assistance doing the multiplication.

 - Place a blank Roll It and Slap It worksheet on display.

 - Play the game as a class to review.

 - Have one volunteer roll the dice, flip the card, and multiply it quickly to fill in the worksheet.
 Keep time for this student.